SANDRA THOMPSON HERMAN

 In 1975, when she was still in her 20s, Sandra designed Louisiana Department of Culture, Recreation and Tourism and served as the first cabinet-level Secretary, leading the department from 1976 through 1978.
 In 1979, she became the first woman to run for Louisiana’s Secretary of State, defeated by a narrow margin.

-In 1980, Sandra embraced the state’s oil boom, launching a trucking company to serve the industry.
+Sandra embraced the state’s oil boom in 1980, launching a trucking company to serve the industry.
 Over the next 15 years, she grew the business from a small fleet of three trucks to 12, serving parishes throughout south Louisiana.

 She returned to state government in 1996, serving as the Executive Director of the Louisiana Department of Natural Resources, Atchafalaya Basin Program.
 In the three terms she led the project—two under Governor Mike Foster and a third under Governor Kathleen Blanco—Sandra secured and managed $83 million in state funds to match Corps of Engineers $250 million, and she led the task force in developing and implementing the eight-parish master plan for the 800,000-acre basin.

 More recently, she served as Strategic Advisor & Political Liaison for Four Seasons and World Trade Center Enterprise on New Orleans’ Riverfront, for which she collaborated with city and state government leaders, assisted in creating and executing political strategy to garner public support, drafted legislation and assisted with the project’s public relations efforts.

 Her leadership in the public sector has included serving as president of Louisiana Center for Women in Government and Business Corporate Board and vice president of the board of the French Market Corporation.
 She has also served as a board member of the Louisiana First Foundation and Louisiana State Museum, and a member of the New Orleans Tricentennial Commission and Gallier Hall Restoration Committee.